 Restarted nginx and apache just in case, and all solved 😀

 Popular search terms:

 - nginx pm2 13: Permission denied

-- (13: Permission denied) while connecting to upstream
+- failed (13: Permission denied) while reading upstream